 The purpose-built Victorian school buildings in Portchester Road, designed by Messrs.
 Creeke, Gifford, and Oakley, housed Bournemouth School from 1901 until 1939.
 By this point the school had rapidly expanded in line with the population of the town and therefore required larger premises.
-As Bournemouth School moved out, the Portchester Road buildings became the home of Portchester School, which existed as such until its relocating to Harewood Avenue in 1989 (and is now branded Harewood College).
-The dormant Portchester Road school buildings were then pulled down and replaced with an housing development named Fenwick Court.
+As Bournemouth School moved out, the Portchester Road buildings became the home of Portchester School (now Harewood College), which existed as such until its relocating to Harewood Avenue in 1989.
+The dormant Portchester Road school buildings were then pulled down and replaced with a housing development named Fenwick Court.

 In 1925, still in the period of Bournemouth School’s occupation of ‘Portchester’ (as it was colloquially known), a nearby former Royal Victoria Hospital in Lowther Road was encompassed to accommodate lower school classes.
 The school was thus made up of a split campus: ‘Portchester’ and ‘Lowther’.
 Once Bournemouth School had emigrated in 1939, ‘Lowther’ became Avonbourne Secondary School for Girls until 1970.
 It then served as a teaching centre before being razed and the site redeveloped into the modern day Malmesbury Park Primary School in the 1990s.

 The final site Bournemouth School has an historic connection with now lies beneath a portion of the Wessex Way.
 It was the School House, purpose built adjacent to the main Portchester Road building to accommodate boarders, the Headmaster and his family.
 Later in its life, after Bournemouth School had moved to East Way, it became The Grange Hotel until finally being razed for the Wessex Way cut through, C. 1970.